-Go for a cafe crawl on Cuba Street
+Go for a cafe crawl in the Cuba precinct

-Home to some of Wellington's favourite cafes, Cuba Street has an array of cafes ranging from the quirky to classic, but they all have one thing in common: the coffee is always exceptional
+From the quirky to classic, these cafes all have one thing in common: the coffee is always exceptional

 170-172 Cuba Street, Te Aro, Wellington